JustinLove/pa_smod_transform/root/README.md

 - copy:unitFiles - copy json files into the mod, with optional filename regexp
 - copy:build - copy build.js into the mod
 - copy:mod - copy the mod files into server_mods
-- proc:health - process unit files; set up for double health as an example.
-Expectation is that several proc:X tasks will me made.
+- modify:health - modify unit files in place; set up for double health as an example.
+Expectation is that several modify:X tasks will me made.
+- proc:adv_comfab - Proc: read one or more files from PA and munge into one in the mod.
+Example is a reduced cost adv. fabrication bot
+- proc:antinuke - restore the builtin first antinuke.
 - jsonlint - lint all the mod json files
 - json_schema - partial validation of mod json files format using schema by exterminans https://forums.uberent.com/threads/wip-units-ammo-and-tools-json-validation-schema.60451/
 - default: json_schema, jsonlint